cy6erskunk/configs/README.md

     ```cd configs && . ./install.sh```

+    Enter your name and email to filled in `.gitconfig` when prompted

     The installer does:
+    - creates `.gitgonfig` file with some defaults and `user.name`, `user.email` filled
+      with data provided
     - creates symlinks to files and folders in `configs` dir (if such file or folder does not exist in home folder)
         - files
             * .vimrc